-Utilize the evaluation rubric to determine effectiveness of lesson planning and delivery.
+Utilize the evaluation rubric to determine effectiveness of lesson planning, engagement and lesson delivery.

 Common planning time is being utilized effectively and pervasively throughout the school.
-Commonality of lesson plan delivery is pervasive throughout the grade level.
+Commonality of lesson plan delivery and engagement strategies are pervasive throughout the grade level.
 Progress monitoring data shows an increase in student achievement.